austinmama/hardware-firewall-dedicated/faqs.md

 ## What are the greyed out ports in my Windows Firewall?
 {: faq}

-SoftLayer offers many different services that you can utilize with your server including Evault, SNMP and Nagios monitoring.
+IBM Cloud offers many different services that you can utilize with your server including Evault, SNMP and Nagios monitoring.
 These services require that our internal systems communicate with your server to some degree.
 The grayed out ports you see in the Exceptions list are ports open on the internal network port only.
 They are still blocked on the public (internet) network connection.
 Since the internal network is a secured network having these ports open is considered secure.

 These ports generally cannot be modified however if you reset the firewall rules it will clear them from the Exceptions list.
 Please beware that resetting the firewall rules may have an adverse affect not only on these additional services but also could cause other issues as well with your server depending on its current configuration.